 All warranties, conditions and other terms implied by statute or common law are excluded to the maximum extent permitted by applicable laws.
 Unless expressly provided, Service is delivered “as is” without warranty of any kind.
-Elias Neocleous & Co LLC does not warrant or represent that the Service (or the information, material or services supplied to us on which all or part of the Service depends) will be delivered free of any inaccuracies, interruptions, delays, omissions or errors (“Faults”), or that all Faults will be corrected.
-Elias Neocleous & Co LLC shall not be liable for any loss, damage or cost resulting from any such Faults.
+We do not warrant or represent that the Service (or the information, material or services supplied to us on which all or part of the Service depends) will be delivered free of any inaccuracies, interruptions, delays, omissions or errors (“Faults”), or that all Faults will be corrected.
+We shall not be liable for any loss, damage or cost resulting from any such Faults.
 Each user assumes sole responsibility and entire risk as to the suitability and results obtained from use of the Service, and any decisions made, or actions taken based on the information contained in or generated by the Service.
 Each user is solely responsible for the preparation, content, accuracy and review of any documents, data, or output prepared or resulting from the use of the Services.
-In no event shall Elias Neocleous & Co LLC or its third-party providers or affiliates or employees be liable for any penalties, interest or taxes assessed by any governmental or regulatory authority.
+In no event shall we or our third-party providers or affiliates or employees be liable for any penalties, interest or taxes assessed by any governmental or regulatory authority.

-Elias Neocleous & Co LLC is not responsible for any loss, damage or cost resulting from any decisions taken by a user that is made in reliance on the Service, including legal, compliance and/or risk management decisions or arising from Neolaw.ai or any use of Neolaw.ai, or of any site and/or document or resource linked to, referenced, or accessed through Neolaw.ai, or for the use or downloading of, or access to, any materials, information, products, or services, including, without limitation, any lost profits, business interruption, lost savings or loss of programs or other data.
+We are not responsible for any loss, damage or cost resulting from any decisions taken by a user that is made in reliance on the Service, including legal, compliance and/or risk management decisions or arising from NeoLaw.AIor any use of NeoLaw.AI, or of any site and/or document or resource linked to, referenced, or accessed through NeoLaw.AI, or for the use or downloading of, or access to, any materials, information, products, or services, including, without limitation, any lost profits, business interruption, lost savings or loss of programs or other data.
 Each user, by using the Service, agrees that he/she uses this Service at their own risk in this respect.
 This exclusion and waiver of liability applies to all causes of action, whether based on contract, warranty, tort, or any other legal basis.

+Where you offer services which might amount to the provision of legal advice or the creation of a lawyer-client relationship, you agree to comply with the legal requirements associated with entering into such a relationship.
+You indemnify us for any loss we may suffer as a result of your failure to comply with this paragraph.

 Indemnification

-You agree to indemnify and hold NeoLaw.AI and its affiliates, directors, officers, employees, agents,
+You agree to indemnify, defend and hold NeoLaw.AI and its affiliates, directors, officers, employees, agents,

-suppliers and licensors harmless from and against any liabilities, losses, damages or costs, including reasonable attorneys' fees, incurred in connection with or arising from any third-party allegations, claims, actions, disputes, or demands asserted against any of them as a result of or relating to your Content, your use of the Website and Services or any willful misconduct on your part.
+suppliers and licensors harmless from and against any liabilities, losses, threatened losses, damages or costs, including reasonable attorneys' fees, incurred in connection with or arising from any third-party allegations, claims, actions, disputes, or demands asserted against any of them as a result of or relating to your Content, your use of the Website and Services, breach of this Agreement, violation of any applicable law or any willful misconduct on your part.

+This obligation will survive any termination of these terms or your NeoLaw.AI account.
+You will cooperate fully as reasonably required in defense of any claim identified under this section.
+You acknowledge that damages from improper use of the Service may be irreparable; therefore, NeoLaw.AI is entitled to seek equitable relief in addition to all other remedies.
+NeoLaw.AI reserves the right, at its own expense, to assume the exclusive defense and control of any matter subject to indemnification by you.

+Privacy